Presenteeism - A Costly Problem

 Whilst you might be glad that sickness rates in organisations are low, thinking that you’ve got a full or busy workforce, it’s actually not as good as you think.
 Recent data shows that 59% of employees don’t take time off when they’re sick, despite needing to.

-This means that they’re heading into the workplace unwell and whilst they may technically be there physically, its highly likely that they aren’t fully there mentally.
 We all know that feeling unwell can be challenging, no matter what anyone is suffering from, and to head into work in those conditions means that tasks, which were once easy, can become difficult and more time-consuming.
 Therefore, staff aren’t being as productive as you may think, or producing a high quality of focussed work.

 Why are employees working when they’re sick?

 Many employees believe that nobody would believe that they're really sick (19%), they feel guilty that their colleagues might have to pick up some extra work, and they feel concerned about their boss' reaction (17%).
-(HR Grapevine)
+(HR Grapevine

 These reasons highlight that there seems to be stigma surrounding calling in sick for work, and that workplace culture might not be as understanding or caring as many would hope.
 We know that there’s unfortunately a lot of stigma surrounding mental health and sickness for this reason, but there’s also a general sense of judgement for calling in sick no matter the circumstance.